 - Using Crowdfire to manage Twitter followers

-Vicky wrote a guest post for me in back February, expanding on this topic, which you can check out here.
+Vicky wrote a guest post for me in back February of 2017, expanding on this topic, which you can check out here.

 Important takeaway: Many social media tasks are “process oriented.”
 For these, you can create a checklist of steps for your child to follow, helping to ensure success!

 It’s also something that many teens seem to know much more about than their mamas.
 Have them share their knowledge and teach you some new tricks.
 Letting your kids be the “expert” in something will grow their confidence!